PhilipRobertsson/TNM084-Project-Procedural-Grass/README.md

 # TNM084-Project-Procedural-Grass
-Project in the cousre TNM084 Procedural Images at Linköpings Universitet.
-Goal is to create procedural grass using Unity.
+Project in the course TNM084 Procedural Images at Linköpings Universitet.
+The goal is to create procedural grass and terrain using Unity URP.

-Simplex Noise by Ian McEwan, Ashima Arts originally originally written by Stefan Gustavson and Ahima Arts.
-Simplex Noise borrowed from here: https://github.com/keijiro/NoiseShader/blob/master/Packages/jp.keijiro.noiseshader/Shader/SimplexNoise2D.hlsl
+All credits for borrowed functions have been given to the original authors.